somtochiama/buycoins-graphql-sdk/README.md

 ## Quick Start

-To create a naira deposit account:
+To get up and running:

 ```js
 import { Buycoins } from 'buycoins-graphql-sdk'